CatherineBaugher/single_cell_gam/README.md

 ### Segmentation Table
 The full 30kb GAM segmentation table may be downloaded directly at: https://www.ncbi.nlm.nih.gov/geo/download/?acc=GSE64881&format=file&file=GSE64881%5Fsegmentation%5Fat%5F30000bp%2Epassqc%2Emultibam%2Etxt%2Egz

-This file and a 1 Mb resolution segmentation table are also hosted on the GEO archive: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE64881
+This file and a 1 Mb resolution segmentation table are also hosted on the [GEO archive](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE64881).

 ### Genomic Region of Interest (GRI)
 A file indicating the region of interest to analyze is required.
 This BED file should have 3 fields:
 * Chromosome (chr#)
 * Start position of the region
 * Stop position of the region

-The file may contain multiple lines.
-This may allow the user to, for example, skip unmappable regions.
+The GRI file may contain multiple lines.
+This allows the user to, for example, skip unmappable regions.

 <a name="run"/>